 Sometimes people who work together do not get along and it’s hard to form relationships with people who ‘just don’t get you’.
-However personality clashes cause a bad atmosphere at work and impact on motivation and productivity.
+However, personality clashes cause a bad atmosphere at work and an impact on motivation and productivity.

 These clashes can also lead to the breakdown of working relations within a team or department.